Ewloe Castle: Layout

 Ewloe Castle combines features from both motte-and-bailey and enclosure castles.
-An asymmetrical curtain wall – with parapets – encloses two courtyards.
+An asymmetrical curtain wall—with parapets—encloses two courtyards.
 A rock-cut neck ditch defends the southern side of the castle.
 In the upper triangular inner ward is a D-shaped tower known as the "Welsh keep".
-This stands on a stone outcrop that forms the motte; it has a stone revetment around its base (a basic Chemise).
+This stands on a stone outcrop that forms the motte; it has a stone revetment around its base (a basic chemise).
 The lower outer ward is enclosed by two separate sections of wall that meet at a circular fortified tower, which stands upon a rocky knoll.
 As the curtain walls are not joined together, ladders would have had to be used to reach their parapets.

 No gateways connected the inner ward to the outer courtyard.
 Access into Ewloe Castle was entirely via wooden ramps.
 The outer ward had several wooden buildings.
 An external defensive rampart occupies the higher ground to the south of the castle above the neck ditch.

 Within the inner ward is a D-shaped (or horseshoe-shaped) tower known as the "Welsh Keep".
-Although a flight of stairs lead up to a first floor gateway – a similarity shared with contemporary military architecture, the shape of the tower does not conform with keeps of the later Plantagenet period.
-D-shaped towers usually projected out from a wall or gatehouse but at Ewloe the castle builders placed the tower/keep on a motte in the upper ward surrounded by its own curtain wall.
+Although a flight of stairs leads up to a first-floor gateway—a similarity shared with contemporary military architecture, the shape of the tower does not conform with keeps of the later Plantagenet period.
+D-shaped towers usually projected out from a wall or gatehouse but at Ewloe, the castle builders placed the tower/keep on a motte in the upper ward surrounded by its curtain wall.
 This feature has precedence in Welsh military architecture.
-Llywelyn the Great built a similar D-shaped tower at Castell y Bere at Llanfihangel-y-pennant in Gwynedd in the 1220s.
+Llywelyn the Great built a similar D-shaped tower at Castell y Bere at Llanfihangel-y-Pennant in Gwynedd in the 1220s.

-The tower's outer walls – which are 2 m at their base – rose to about 11 m.
+The tower's outer walls—which are 2 m at their base—rose to about 11 m.
 They were higher than the upper storey to protect its pitched roof from projectiles.
 A parapet ran around the top of the tower.
 Spaces in the stonework show where storage slots were placed in the upper roof spaces.
-The tower had a single first floor hall that stood above a lower ground floor chamber.
+The tower had a single first-floor hall that stood above a lower ground-floor chamber.
 Defensive arrowslits were placed on the curved sides of the tower.
 The flat side, which overlooks the outer ward, has a Romanesque window.

 History

 Construction

-Formerly thought to have been built around 1257 by Llywelyn ap Gruffudd, it is now thought that Ewloe was started much earlier by Llywelyn's grandfather, Llywelyn ab Iorwerth.
-Various periods have been put forward for its construction, including 1213-18 or 1221-37.
+Ewloe was formerly thought to have been built around 1257 by Llywelyn ap Gruffudd, it is now thought Ewloe was started much earlier by Llywelyn's grandfather, Llywelyn ab Iorwerth.
+Various periods have been put forward for its construction, including 1213–18 or 1221–37.
 An earlier fortification might have already existed on this site in Ewloe Woods following the victory of Owain Gwynedd, prince of Wales in the Battle of Ewloe against the forces of Henry II in 1157.
-If construction commenced in the 1210s, Ewloe may have been a factor in prompting Ranulf de Blondeville, Earl of Chester, to normalise relations with Llywelyn.
-After 1218, the two men remained allies until the earl's death in 1237.
+If construction commenced in the 1210s, Ewloe may have been a factor in prompting Ranulf de Blondeville, Earl of Chester, to normalise relations with Llywelyn ab Iorwerth.
+After 1218, both men remained allies until the Earl of Chester's death in 1237.